 WordPress Usage Guide For Password Manager

-Along with safeguarding your personal accounts, there are two main ways using a password manager can help protect your website.
+Along with safeguarding your accounts, two main ways are using a password manager can help protect your website.
 The first is by enabling you to secure your web hosting account.
 After all, if someone gains access to that account, they could enter your site or even delete it altogether.

-Regardless of the hosting provider you use, your account’s password needs to be unique and complex.
+Regardless of your hosting provider, your account’s password must be unique and complex.
 Using a password manager can help you in both instances.
-We recommend that you generate a new password now, and change your hosting account’s credentials:
+We recommend that you generate a new password now and change your hosting account’s credentials:

-Moreover, it’s also a smart idea to set up a schedule for updating your most sensitive passwords.
-That way, even if there’s a password breach, your accounts will remain secure.
+Moreover, it’s also brilliant to set up a schedule for updating your most sensitive passwords.
+That way, your accounts will remain secure even if there’s a password breach.
+Follow this password manager usage guide and tutorial to solve it

-As far as WordPress itself goes, you need to make sure that any accounts with administrator privileges are using hard-to-crack passwords.
+As far as WordPress itself goes, it would help if you made sure that any accounts with administrator privileges are using hard-to-crack passwords.
 In most cases, there should only be one account with that level of access (yours).
 If you’ve already set up a password manager, go ahead and generate a new set of credentials for your account right now:

-Talking to your website’s contributors to using secure credentials is also a good idea.
-You can even recommend that they try out the password manager tools we’ve introduced!
+Talking to your website’s contributors about using secure credentials is also a good idea.
+You can even recommend they try out the password manager tools we’ve introduced!

 There are a lot of things you can do to protect your WordPress website.
 For instance, hardening the passwords you use for your admin and hosting accounts is one of the best ways to ensure that no one else gets in.

-If you’re not sure what password manager to use, here are two of our favourite solutions:
+If you’re not sure what password manager to use, here are two of our favorite solutions:

-- KeePass: This is a powerful and open-source password manager, which can be extended using plugins.
+- KeePass: This powerful and open-source password manager can be extended using plugins.

-- LastPass: This tool comes in both free and premium versions, and it mixes a lot of features with an easy-to-use interface.
+- LastPass: This tool comes in free and premium versions and mixes many features with an easy-to-use interface.